catkin/catkin_tools/docs/migration.rst

 Migration Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When migrating from ``catkin_make`` to catkin build, the most common problems come from Catkin packages taking advantge of package cross-talk in the CMake configuration stage.
+When migrating from ``catkin_make`` to catkin build, the most common problems come from Catkin packages taking advantage of package cross-talk in the CMake configuration stage.

 Many Catkin packages implicitly rely on other packages in a workspace to declare and find dependencies.
-When switcing from ``catkin_make``, users will often discover these bugs.
+When switching from ``catkin_make``, users will often discover these bugs.

 Common Issues
 -------------